Getting started on trout fishing in the Driftless.

 Rainbow trout can also be found in the Driftless, but most of them are stocked fish or have escaped from private ponds.

 You will also hear about tiger trout, which is a naturally occurring hybrid of brook and brown trout (naturally occurring in the Driftless, but hatchery created in other states).
 These rare fish get the name tiger because of the distinct vermiculated markings they often display.
-I fished a lot for trout over the past 15 years and never caught a tiger until last fall, and then happened to catch 3 of them in the course of one month.
+I fished a lot for trout over the past 15 years and never caught a tiger until the fall of 2019, and then happened to catch 3 of them in the course of one month.

 Where to fish